jordanlewis/shh-concordance/README.md

 Concordance for the Shenandoah Harmony

-Right now it's just a little script that tries its best to extract lyrics from a Lilypond file using lyricmode.
-You'll need to supply your own Lilypond files.
+Right now it's just a little script that tries its best to extract lyrics from Lilypond files that use lyricmode for lyrics.
+You'll need to supply your own Lilypond files if you want to try it out.

 Usage instructions: